raymoniot/raymoniot.github.io/content/en/docs/web/device/collector.md

 For collector devices, there are two additional states

-- **Installed**: The collector is bound to a power station after entering the warehouse
+- **Installed**: The collector is bound to a plant after entering the warehouse

-- **Not Installed**: The collector is not bound to a power station after entering the warehouse
+- **Not Installed**: The collector is not bound to a plant after entering the warehouse

 ## 2. Collector entry